USDA FoodKeeper – Cold Storage Guidelines

 Tepache has a rich cultural history in Mexico, where it has been consumed for centuries.
 It was traditionally made by fermenting pineapple peels and cores with water and piloncillo (unrefined cane sugar).
 Tepache is often enjoyed during festivals, celebrations, and family gatherings.
 In Mexican culture, it is believed to have digestive health benefits and is sometimes used as a refreshing drink on hot days.

 If Tepache has been refrigerated for 6 days, it may still be safe to consume within the recommended 5-day shelf life.
 However, always check for any signs of spoilage such as off odors, unusual colors, or mold.
-If it appears or smells off, it's best to discard it to prevent foodborne illness.
+If it appears or smells off, it's best to discard it to reduce the risk of foodborne illness.

 Leaving Tepache at room temperature can accelerate its spoilage.
 If Tepache has been at room temperature for more than 2 days (its safe period after expiry), it's advisable to discard it to avoid the risk of foodborne illness.